 Written applications may be used to select students for interview or guide interviewers’ questions on the day.
 They are therefore an important part of the application process.

 When so many students are submitting applications, how can you make yours stand out?
 Here are 3 tips.

-Every school has a different focus: for example, James Cook university has a significant emphasis on rural, remote, Indigenous and tropical health.
-It is vital that you understand what the medical school cares about and looks for in its applicants, and tailor your application accordingly.
+Every university has a different focus: for example, James Cook University has a significant emphasis on rural, remote, Indigenous and tropical health.
+It is vital that you understand what the university cares about and looks for in its applicants, and tailor your application accordingly.

-So, if you are applying to a medical school with a rural focus, it’s probably not the best idea to discuss your desire to be a specialist paediatric neurosurgeon, as rural areas are most in need of General Practitioners.
+So, if you are applying to James Cook University’s dentistry course which has a rural focus, it’s probably not the best idea to discuss your desire to be a specialist prosthodontist, as rural areas are most in need of general dentists.

 Include details of your life experiences

 Written applications are a great opportunity to show what an outstanding, well-rounded candidate you will make.
 Aside from interviews, there is no other way for universities to gain an understanding of your qualities, skills and life experiences.